Examine, grow, melt, and cook with these four fun experiments:

 4. Use the magnifying glass to see the snowflakes up close.

-2. Experiment with Insulation and Ice - Cocopreme helped kids learn about thermal insulators and how they affect the temperature of ice.
 Document what factor caused the ice to melt the fastest: salt, newspaper, or aluminum foil.
 Also, try other forms of insulation.

 photo via cocopreme